 aiT was originally designed in the IST project DAEDALUS according to the requirements of Airbus France for validating the timing behavior of critical avionics software, including the flight control software of the A380, the world’s largest passenger aircraft.

-Daimler uses aiT in many automotive software projects, including the powertrain control system of the new Actros truck.
+Daimler uses aiT in many automotive software projects, including the powertrain control system of the Actros truck.

 Vestas uses aiT for static analysis of their wind turbine control software.